-Christopher M. Kelty is an associate professor at the University of California, Los Angeles.
+Christopher M. Kelty is a professor at the University of California, Los Angeles.
 He has a joint appointment in the Institute for Society and Genetics, the department of Information Studies and the Department of Anthropology.
 His research focuses on the cultural significance of information technology, especially in science and engineering.
 He is the author most recently of Two Bits: The Cultural Significance of Free Software (Duke University Press, 2008), as well as numerous articles on open source and free software, including its impact on education, nanotechnology, the life sciences, and issues of peer review and research process in the sciences and in the humanities.

 In the course of preparing the interview that I did in the same issue, I discovered that even though the AAA is making Cultural Anthropology open access, they are not doing it the way everyone else does so–by applying CC licenses to the articles.
 I explain this more in a blog post on the CA website, but I think it is important for people to recognize that OA is not just about reading, and not just about Author’s rights but about readers’ rights as well–something we in anthropology should be especially sensitive to.

 (It took me a while to figure out how to post here since Savage Minds is now in a permanent state of exception.
 We are all Agambenians now, apparently.)

 Two weeks ago the University of California system-wide Faculty Senate announced that they have passed an open access policy for all 10 campuses.
 The policy covers 8000 tenure-track faculty, and as many as 40,000 papers annually, making up 2-3% of the worldwide scholarly journal content.
 More details (and some videos of me looking really tired) are here.